Evidence-Synthesis-Hub/Tools/README.md

 ## What this is for

-There are many tools available for doing evidence synthesis—tools for screening, de-duplicating, coding, visualising, and more.
-But choosing the right ones and understanding how they fit together can be confusing.
+There are many tools available for conducting evidence synthesis in agriculture—tools for screening studies, de-duplicating records, coding data, visualising results, and more.
+But choosing the right ones and understanding how they fit together can be challenging, especially when dealing with diverse agricultural practices and contexts.

-This repository helps by:
+## This repository helps by:

-* Showing how each tool works, with examples.
+- Showing how each tool works, with examples from agricultural research and practice.

-* Explaining what each tool is good for—and where it struggles.
+- Explaining what each tool is good for—and where it struggles—when applied to farming systems, crop and livestock studies, or rural livelihoods.

-* Providing shared code, templates, and training materials.
+- Providing shared code, templates, and training materials tailored to agricultural evidence synthesis.

-* Helping you combine tools into a common format for easier integration.
+- Helping you combine tools into a common format for easier integration across systematic reviews, meta-analyses, and evidence maps in agriculture.

-We don’t build new tools here—we show how to **use** and **combine** existing ones.
+We don’t build new tools here—we show how to use and combine existing ones in ways that make them relevant and practical for agricultural evidence synthesis.

----

 ## GitHub Pages